LucasMeldrum/CART315/ProcessJournal/README.md

 Here is the game: [ExplodeGame](../Projects/StackerGame)

 Overall this was a fun experience and I had a great time figuring out what I could accomplish and make something fun.
+I'm glad I got to play around with collisions, the physics engine, and static/dynamic sprites.
+My thoughts if I had more time to continue this game would be to add a little "cup" that would collect the balls and score points if the player landed the balls inside.
+Would be cool if we could expand on these games!